 Unlike sewing, where you use the same thread in the bobbin case as on the spool, the bobbin thread for an embroidery machine is typically finer than the top thread.

 Thus, there’s no need to change the bobbin thread color after every color change!
 What a time-saver.
-Of course, if your bobbin thread is going to show on the front of the project or be visible (like embroidering free-standing lace), it’s important to choose similar colors.
+Of course, if your bobbin thread will show on the front of the project or be visible (like embroidering free-standing lace), choose similar colors.